Ringflow-com/Ringflow/README.md

 </html>
 ```

 ## Contributing

-We welcome contributions!
-If you’d like to help improve *Ringflow* python repo, please follow these steps:
+We welcome contributions to improve *Ringflow*.
+To contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Make your changes and commit them.
+3. Commit your changes.
-4. Submit a pull request with a description of your changes.
+4. Submit a pull request describing your modifications.

-For larger changes, please ensure you follow the coding standards and include unit tests for new features where applicable.
+For significant changes, please follow the coding standards and include relevant unit tests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Support

-If you discover any issues or have questions, feel free to open an issue on GitHub or email us at [support@ringflow.com](mailto:support@ringflow.com).
+For questions or issues, please open an issue on GitHub or contact us at [support@ringflow.com](mailto:support@ringflow.com).

+---

+Let me know if you'd like any additional changes or additions!